writethedocs/www/docs/conf/prague/2021/news/welcome.rst

 This is another virtual conference, which means you can attend, speak or have a sponsor presence from anywhere in the world.
-The conference will take place during day time in CET_.
+The conference will take place during the day time in CET_ time zone.

 .. _CET: https://time.is/CET